Skip to content

 Treating stroke involves managing the underlying problem and preventing additional strokes.
 It also includes caring for the aftereffects of a stroke.

 Tumors.
-Brain tumors are common in older dogs.
+Brain tumors are not uncommon in older dogs.
 They can also happen in younger dogs, especially boxers and Boston terriers.
-Brain tumors can lead to a loss of balance as well as a host of other symptoms.
+Brain tumors can lead to a loss of balance, as well as a host of other symptoms.

 The exact symptoms depend on the tumor and its location.
 They may include seizures, behavior changes, changes in appetite or thirst, signs of pain, head tilt, swaying, a wide stance, lack of coordination, head tremors, flicking of the eye, and pacing.
 Treating brain tumors may involve chemotherapy, radiation therapy, surgery, and other care.